 Make it easier to buy

-In the consumer world, the price comparison websites have demonstrated that not only is it possible to take lots of information from different suppliers and display it in a coherent way that makes sense and allows direct comparisons between products to be made, but that suppliers will get on board and provide that information when it’s shown to be in their best interests to do so.
+In the consumer world, price comparison websites have demonstrated that not only is it possible to take lots of information from different suppliers and display it in a coherent way that makes sense and allows direct comparisons to be made, but that suppliers will get on board and provide that information when it’s shown to be in their best interests to do so.

 For an intermediary, having access to price and product information from more suppliers enables it to give more accurate, more useful, and of course faster quotes.
 The next step is to make this tool available for customers to use across multiple channels rather than keeping it for your own staff to use to produce quotes behind the scenes.